icafa/stackoverflow.network/how-it-works/FUNCTION.md

 And if you upvote on your own, you will get -10.
 But those icons will always be visible on your article.

-If there's more than 5 hearts on that subject, first heart upvoted person get bonus reputation of +10.
+If there's more than 5 hearts on that subject, first heart upvoted person get bonus reputation of +10 and the other upvoters get 2 reputation returned.

 # Voting cost